 Invasive Species is a CYOA story where you play as the monster.
 You make decisions on how you will proceed, find ways to become stronger, hunt humans to enslave and breed, and ultimately discover who you are and why you are on this world.

-The story is currently incomplete.
-I will post updates as new parts get finished.
+The story is currently complete.
 My English is passable, but not great.
 Constructive feedback welcome as I try to improve my languages skills.
 I tried to incorporate both a present first person perspective at all times which I found grammatically challenging and a developing understanding of the world as you explore which I also found a difficult element to maintain through various branches of the story.

 Alone and with no memory, you crash onto a planet.
 You emerge from your organic ball of a ship and discover you're a tentacle monster.
 You have no idea where you are or who you are, but you'll quickly learn you can get information from things you touch and you have the ability to affect them as well.
 Vaguely you recall something of a "mission" or "purpose", but that seems lost to you.
 Will you discover your true purpose?
 Can you complete your mission?
 Breed an army?